ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 3. Click the Auth0 conduit and open the Auth0 conduit options
 4. Click **Install**
 5. Label your conduit aptly - you have one for this ecosystem!

-   1. Names only appear in the Developer console, so this is more for internal benefit of knowing what the conduit is.
+> Tip: Names only appear in the Developer console, so this is more for internal benefit of knowing what the conduit is.
 Labels on the other hand are how you will references the conduit in the CLI so give this a easy to remember, concise name.

 # Configure Auth0 Client With Droplit Auth0 Conduit

-This will

-1. In the Droplit portal, click on your newly installed Droplit Auth0 conduit
-   1. You should see three input fields: Client Id, Client Secret, Domain
-2. Go back to your Auth0 tab or open a new tab and navigate to [https://auth0.com](https://auth0.com)
-3. Open your newly installed Auth0 client and go to the Settings tab
+This step will connect your Droplit Auth0 conduit to your Auth0 client, allowing users to authenticate using this workflow.

-4. Copy/paste the Client ID, Client Secret, and Domain information from the Auth0 website in the Droplit Auth0 conduit portal configuration
+1. Go back to your Auth0 client's **Settings** page and copy the following fields into the Droplit Auth0 conduit configuration
+   1. Client Id
+   2. Client Secret
+   3. Domain
-5. Save your Droplit Auth0 conduit configuration
+2. Save your Droplit Auth0 conduit configuration